Aviancer/amouse/README.md

 All protocols work on DOS and Windows with the appropriate mouse driver or ctmouse.exe available from the FreeDOS project.

-Version 1.5.0 fixes earlier regression in identifying mouse to Windows drivers.
+Version 1.5.0 fixed an earlier regression in identifying mouse to Windows drivers.

 # Controls